-The Company's finite life intangible assets, which historically included its Durasert and TethadurTM patented technologies, also includes the DEXYCU product (utilizing the Verisome technology) following the March 2018 acquisition of Icon.
-The previous intangible assets were amortized on a straight-line basis over twelve years and were fully amortized as of December 31, 2017.
+The Company's finite life intangible assets include the DEXYCU product (utilizing the Verisome technology) following the March 2018 acquisition of Icon.
 The DEXYCU intangible asset is being amortized on a straight-line basis over its estimated useful life of thirteen years.
 The intangible asset lives were determined based upon the anticipated period that the Company would derive future cash flows from the intangible assets, considering the effects of legal, regulatory, contractual, competitive and other economic factors.
 The Company continually monitors whether events or circumstances have occurred that indicate that the remaining estimated useful life of its intangible assets may warrant revision.
 The Company assesses potential impairments to its intangible assets when there is evidence that events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 An impairment loss is recognized when the future undiscounted net cash flows expected to result from the use of an asset are less than its carrying value.
 If the Company considers an asset to be impaired, the impairment charge to be recognized is measured as the amount by which the carrying value of the asset exceeds its estimated fair value.